 Section 2.
 Respect for Civil Liberties, Including:

 Violence and Harassment: Some journalists reported they faced violence, harassment, or intimidation by police.
-For example, according to a Globe International survey, 67 percent of journalists said they had experienced some form of threat or intimidation in connection with their reporting at least once in their career.
+According to the 2019 Globe International Center survey, 67 percent of journalists said they had experienced some form of threat or intimidation in connection with their reporting at least once in their career.

-Censorship or Content Restrictions: Communications Regulatory Commission (CRC) regulations on digital content and television and radio service impose content restrictions in broad terms, for example on extreme violence.
-The government appoints members of the CRC, which grants television and radio broadcast licenses without public consultation.
+Censorship or Content Restrictions: Communications Regulatory Commission regulations on digital content and television and radio service impose content restrictions in broad terms, for example on extreme violence.
+The government appoints the chair and members of the commission, which grants television and radio broadcast licenses without public consultation.
 This process, together with a lack of transparency during the license-tendering process, inhibited fair access to broadcast frequencies and benefited those with political connections.
 This also contributed to some self-censorship by journalists.

 By law individuals and groups may engage in the peaceful expression of views on the internet.
 The government maintained a list of blocked websites and added sites to the list for alleged violations of relevant laws and regulations, including those relating to intellectual property.
-Through the end of September, the government had blocked an additional 44 websites.
+Information on the number of newly blocked websites was not available.

 See the Department of State’s International Religious Freedom Report at https://www.state.gov/religiousfreedomreport/.